FREQUENTLY ASKED QUESTIONS

-Tools and insights to help you identify your branding needs.
+Tools and insights to help you define your branding needs

 Now that we’ve discussed what a brand is, the act of branding getting your audience to resonate and associate with your brand.
 Branding is more than a logo, website or a few social media posts.
 Branding is how you feel, how you make your audience feel, how you sound, what you do and what you stand for.

 Many companies associate branding with marketing.
 But branding and marketing are like second cousins.
 Marketing involves the steps you take to engage your audience to buy your product or join your community.
 Branding is the action verb for defining your company, outlining your purpose, aligning your look and feel with your voice and tone.

 But let’s be clear.
 Once your brand is established and you’ve outlined essentials like target audience, values, mission, products, services, everything you do thereafter is branding.
 The way you converse about your brand, the vendors and partners you align with, the way you share your business on social media—it’s all branding.

 A personal brand is your individual story, what you stand for, believe in, the values you embrace and how you communicate those values.
 Your personal brand should highlight your principles, strengths and speak to your target audience or potential tribe of supporters or followers.

 Personal brands are very similar to a corporate brand in that you must express your value to customers and distinguish yourself from competitors.
 Both corporate and personal brands are unique identities, that thrive when they show clear value to consumers or clients.

 Back in the day, a brand was considered to be a logo, a product, or some sort of identifier or physical mark on a product or service.
 Today, the word brand implies a wholistic interpretation, it is the sum of the well-thought-out plan, characterized guidelines, goals, and objectives that are fueled by your target audience.
 Brands are concepts or ideas that provoke emotions and mental associations the can be imprinted in society for generations.